 Honestly, have you met anyone who doesn’t like the sugary, flaky, melt-in-your-mouth texture of a hot glazed, raspberry jelly, or Boston cream?
 We’re betting you haven’t, which is why we are going all out to celebrate the national favorite with these easy, fry-free varieties.

-Afraid of the fryer?
-Hoping to avoid oil?
-Check out the recipes below and prepare your taste buds for the familiar flavors you love so much.
+Whether you fear the fryer or are hoping to avoid oil for health reasons, check out the baked recipes below.
+Then prepare your taste buds for the familiar flavors you love so much.
 Homer Simpson would certainly approve.

-Aside from the icing, nothing about these glazed cake donuts is vanilla.
-Use Ina Garten-level extract for depths of flavor beyond traditional and boring.
-Get the recipe.
+Aside from the icing, nothing about these glazed cake donuts is “vanilla” in the metaphorical sense.
+Use a high-quality vanilla extract for depths of flavor way beyond boring.

-Lemon and poppy seeds are two things that are meant to go together, just like this donut and your stomach.
+Lemons and poppy seeds are two things that are meant to go together — just like this donut and your stomach.
 Be sure to make an extra batch for work.
 Your boss should promote you right on the spot.
-Get the recipe.